Briel301/Briel301/README.md

 <h1 align="center">Hi 👋, I'm Briel</h1>
 <h3 align="center">They call me the capybara of the class, and honestly, I'll take it!
-I'm all about that relaxed, whether I'm learning new tech or just chilling out. passionate for open source.
+I'm all about that relaxed, I'm learning new tech or just chilling out. passionate for open source.
 Right now, I'm focused on mastering backend development and database wizardry.
 Hoping to land a remote role with an English-speaking company.</h3>
   <img alt="github stats" src="https://pixel-profile.vercel.app/api/github-stats?username=Briel301&theme=journey&pixelate_avatar=true">

   [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&duration=4000&pause=1000&color=6E9A5F&width=435&lines=Powered+by+naps+and+good+vibes;Still+chillin';Debugging+life%2C+one+commit+at+a+time)](https://git.io/typing-svg)